 Their stitches will be crooked and their buttons will be loose and you’ll be astounded at the snarls of thread that can result – but they will be SO PROUD!
 The more they do themselves (and the more pride they feel) the more they’ll want to do it again.
 And the more they do it, the better they’ll get and all those beginner mistakes will start to disappear.

 9. Let go of your own ideas of what the finished project should look like and follow their lead.

 One kid in the Harry Potter Camp added a cape to his owl – which means that lots of kids wanted to add capes.
 So I showed them how to add capes.
 One very young child brought me a long, scraggly scrap of fabric that he wanted to attach as a cape.
 It was easily three times as long as the owl.
 Just as I was opening my mouth to suggest trimming it shorter, he started to tell me how great this super-long piece of fabric was because now it was a cape that the owl could use to whip around and knock down his enemies.
 In my eyes it looked awful – like he had just grabbed the first scrap that he came to.
 But he had a vision and he was so happy to have that vision realized.

 10. Have fun!

-Choose projects that are easy and simple – with not too many steps or pattern pieces.
+When you’re sewing with kids, choose projects that are easy and simple – with not too many steps or pattern pieces.
 Happily, those are usually also the patterns that have lots of room for playing around with them.